 Watch a brief video of the implantation process.

-GLIADEL Wafer is indicated in patients with newly diagnosed high-grade malignant glioma as an adjunct to surgery and radiation.
+GLIADEL Wafer is indicated for the treatment of patients with newly-diagnosed high-grade glioma as an adjunct to surgery and radiation.

-GLIADEL Wafer is also indicated in patients with recurrent glioblastoma multiforme as an adjunct to surgery.
+GLIADEL Wafer is also indicated for the treatment of patients with recurrent glioblastoma as an adjunct to surgery.

 Wafer Migration: GLIADEL Wafer migration can occur.
 To reduce the risk of obstructive hydrocephalus due to wafer migration into the ventricular system, close any communication larger than the diameter of a Wafer between the surgical resection cavity and the ventricular system prior to Wafer implantation.
 Monitor patients for signs of obstructive hydrocephalus.